Charles/MGH station: Opening

 The Boston Elevated Railway (BERy) opened its Cambridge Subway from Park Street Under to Harvard on March 23, 1912.
 The line ran in the median of the Longfellow Bridge to cross the Charles River.
 Like the Lechmere extension opened the same year and the Boylston Street subway opened in 1914, the Cambridge Subway originally had no station serving the area just outside downtown Boston, to speed travel time from farther stations.
 Although Bowdoin opened on an extension of the East Boston Tunnel in 1916, much of the West End and Beacon Hill neighborhoods were poorly served by the subway system.

+Boston mayor James Michael Curley began advocating in 1923 for a station to serve the West End and Massachusetts General Hospital.
 On June 2, 1924, the Massachusetts General Court passed legislation authorizing the state Department of Public Utilities (DPU) to construct an infill station at Charles Street.
 Following a 1924 study by the Boston Transit Department (BTD), the DPU delegated the project to the BTD on January 12, 1925.
 That study also considered an extension of the East Boston Tunnel to Charles Street to provide a transfer between the lines.

 The project stalled in 1926 as the $600,000 appropriated by the legislature was only sufficient for four-car platforms, while the BERy insisted on six-car platforms at a cost of $850,000 to accommodate its future plans.
 Despite pressure from the Massachusetts General Hospital, located adjacent to the proposed station site, the legislature again refused additional funding in 1927.
 Uncertainty over whether the station would be built delayed plans to construct a traffic circle at the intersection.